 As an Amazon Associate we earn a small commission from qualifying purchases.

 You know how you tuck your toddler into bed and they kiss you good night, then pass out 5 minutes later without a fight?
 Yeah, me either.
-What I am about to tell you are very simple ways to get your child to sleep easier while helping them sleep all night.
+What I am about to tell you are very simple ways to get your child to sleep easier and sleep all night.